MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 The chart displays the impact as a red or blue bar:

 * A red bar indicates that the topic is having a negative effect on customer satisfaction.
-It represents the percent change in average CSAT score if that topic's cases are not included in calculating the score.
+It represents the percent change in average CSAT score if that topic's cases are not included in calculating the CSAT score.
 * A blue bar indicates that the topic is having a positive effect on customer satisfaction.
-It represents the negative percent change in average CSAT score if that topic's cases are not included in calculating the score.
+It represents the negative percent change in average CSAT score if that topic's cases are not included in calculating the CSAT score.

 Improving case resolution time for the top CSAT topics in red will have the greatest impact on improving overall customer satisfaction.